Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 ally
 Cost: 2 MP
 Duration: 1 round
 Effect: You move to the target ally's Square.
 As long as you are in the same Square as the target and conscious, that target has [Protection](#protection).
 If you fall unconscious at any point, this Ability ends.
-You also gain [Shield](#shield) equal to your [Vitality]#(vitalitycapacity).
+You also gain [Shield](#shield) equal to your [Vitality](#vitalitycapacity).
 Description: Moving forward and shielding an ally from harm.
 This could be as simple as rushing forward and blocking or as elaborate as short range teleportation.

 #### Pin Down